reemHasan/ProjetDataViz/README.md

 # ProjetDataViz

-#### We suppose that the user have the four databases:  ,entreprise) in the same folder where the scripts are.
+#### We suppose that the user have the four databases: (avantage,remuniration,convention,entreprise) in the same folder where the scripts are.

 ## The order of executing the scripts:
 ### 1. DataViz_Nettoyage